zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-google.md

 Those who have great wealth that is reborn or inherited.
 The name 'Sakya'.
 These riches belong to Him Is.
 Who are they?
-Shraddha wealth, virtuous wealth, hiWealth of wealth, wealth of otthappa, wealth Wealth, Gift Wealth Wisdom Wealth, Satipatthana Wealth, Samyak Main Wealth, Riddhipada Wealth, Sense Wealth, Power Wealth, Bojkdhanga Wealth, Road Wealth, Fruit Wealth, Nirvana Wealth, thus enriched by the various riches of wealth The evidence is.
+Shraddha wealth, virtuous wealth, hiWealth of wealth, wealth of otthappa, wealth Wealth, Gift Wealth Wisdom Wealth, Satipatthana Wealth, Samyak Main Wealth, Riddhipada Wealth, Sense Wealth, Power Wealth, Bojkdhanga Wealth, Road Wealth, Fruit Wealth, Nibbana Wealth, thus enriched by the various riches of wealth The evidence is.
 Again, don't be afraid because you are brave, you are brave and you are not afraid Therefore, it is called Sakya because it has vain fears and has lost hair.